alexa/dialoglue/README.md

 ## Datasets

-As in all science, this benchmark stands on the shoulders of giants, leveraging the following previously-published data resources.
+This benchmark is created by scripts that pull data from previously-published data resources.
 Thank you to the authors of those works for their great contributions:

 | Dataset      	| Size 	| Description                                                                         	| License                    	|